Mariatta/callisto-sample-project/README.rst

 Code of conduct
 ====================

-This project adheres to a [code of conduct](https://github.com/SexualHealthInnovations/callisto-core/blob/master/CONDUCT.md).
+This project adheres to a code of conduct(https://github.com/SexualHealthInnovations/callisto-core/blob/master/CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to tech@sexualhealthinnovations.org.

 Settings
 ------------